Les Sylphides

 Its original choreography was by Michel Fokine, with Chopin's music orchestrated by Alexander Glazunov.
 Glazunov had already set some of the music in 1892 as a purely orchestral suite, under the title Chopiniana, Op.
 46. In that form, it was introduced to the public in December 1893, conducted by Nikolai Rimsky-Korsakov.
+Subsequently, the choices of Chopin pieces and the orchestrations have been revised several times by a variety of composers.